 Fashion and Upcycle

-If you’ve fallen out of love with your clothes, consider selling them online on second-hand sites.
-Alternatively, host a swishing party with family or friends, providing an opportunity to swap unwanted clothes and find something new.
+Remember, keeping clothes in use for nine months longer can reduce the carbon, water and waste footprints by 20-30%.
+So, if you’ve fallen out of love with your clothes, consider selling them online on second-hand sites.
+Alternatively, host a swishing event with family or friends, swapping your unwanted clothes and providing an opportunity to find something new.
 Watch the video to get some ideas on How to Organise a Successful Swishing Event.
 Donating clothes to charity shops or bring sites is another great way to keep clothes in use for longer and it also helps a good cause.
 Clothing doesn’t need to be in perfect condition either, if the item is no longer wearable it can still be donated to a charity shop or put in a textile bank labelled as rags.
 However you choose to do it, please remember that clothing and textiles can’t be recycled from your recycling bin at home.

 Did you know?